 How Long Do Crickets Live?

 The average cricket only lives 8 to 10 weeks, even when you’re meeting all their needs in captivity.
-The good news is that if you’re giving them everything that they need and have an adequate enclosure, they’ll keep laying eggs, and you’ll have an endless supply of crickets.
+The good news is that if you’re giving them everything that they need and they have an adequate enclosure, they’ll keep laying eggs, and you’ll have an endless supply of crickets.

 Just keep in mind that each female cricket can lay up to 100 eggs in her lifetime, which means that a dozen females can have up to 1,200 babies in just a few weeks.